Patients

 • Surgery

-Each of these types of cancer treatment work in a unique way to treat the disease.
+Each of these types of cancer treatment work in a unique way to help treat the disease.
 Certain treatments also can be delivered in different ways, including but not limited to:

 • Orally: Via a pill or something taken by mouth